fandm-college/rcs.github.io/slurm/01_sbatch.md

 ## Resource limits

 In order to allow for equitable usage we have set the following limits for usage for various resources.
-Note: These limits may change in the future as needs and usage change.
-If you have a compute job that exceeds these limits, then email us, dorc@fandm.edu, and we will try to work with you to reserve the appropriate resources.
+Knowing these limits is important because if your if you exceed these limits then jobs will either not be submitted or not run.
+If you have a compute job that must exceed these limits, then email us, dorc@fandm.edu, and we will try to work with you to reserve the appropriate resources.

+In order to understand how these limits impact jobs, it is important to understand the difference between an *account* and a *user* because some limits apply to *accounts* and some limits apply to the *user*.
+An *account* is essentially a related group of individual users.
+For example, there may be an account for a professor and all the students working with that professor.
+If a professor is working on different projects with different students, each project might have its own account with its own possibly overlapping set of users.

+All users belong to one or more accounts and you can specify which account to use in your Slurm script if you belong to more than one account.
+If you have not been explicitly told otherwise, the following general limits apply

+**Note:** These limits may change in the future as needs and usage change.

 - /<ClusterName/> research cluster
-  - **Max number of CPUs: 360**
+  - **Max number of CPUs: 360 per account**
-  - **Max number of jobs submitted: 30**
+  - **Max number of jobs submitted: 30 per user**
 - GPUs
-  - **Max number of GPUs: 1**
+  - **Max number of GPUs: 1 per account**
-  - **Max number of GPU jobs submitted: 4**
+  - **Max number of GPU jobs submitted: 4 per account**
+- rcs-test.fandm.edu
+  - **Max wall time: 1 hour per user**

 ## Example submission scripts